 Barry,

-You could also conduct an experiment; make a plain eye wash with only non-iodized salt and water, and see if your dog has the same reaction.
+You could also conduct an experiment; make a plain eye wash with only non-iodized salt and water (note: very important: NON-iodized salt; do not use iodized salt), and see if your dog has the same reaction.
 If he reacts the same, it is the feeling that he dislikes (as opposed to an allergy or smell).
 For that, try slowly wiping a soft cloth over your dog’s face after each eye wash to essentially scratch the itch for him and give him time to calm down to a point where he might not be as excited to itch when you release him.
 It’s also possible that your dog is itching so intensely simply due to the excitement of the experience (intense-excitement rather than intense-itching), so this will be a good way to rule that out too.

 Give him a treat or treat dispenser toy immediately afterwards to distract him from itching or give him a thorough back-scratch to draw the attention to a different part of his body.
 Also, make sure that when you finish the eye wash, there aren’t any hairs sticking into his eye or nose that could be provoking an itch.